rk013/parking_asterisk/README.md

-# Grafana_Asterisk
+# Simple deploy of parking Asterisk
-Call Center base on Asterisk + Grafana + Postgres.
+Call Center base on Asterisk + Postgres.
 It deploys through a Docker base.